nienkeboomsma/dokugaku/README.md

+# What is it?

+Dokugaku is a tool to help Japanese learners read manga and novels.

+You upload the manga and novels you want to read and it will show you (1) what percentage of the words in that work you already know and (2) what words are most common in that particular work, in the series it belongs to or across all uploaded works.
+This way you can make an informed decision about what works to read first and what words would be most useful to learn.

 # Scope of this project

-This project has been expressly designed to be used locally by a single user (it is called *Doku*gaku after all).
-While it would technically be possible to implement multi-user support, I would strongly advise against it due to the risk of copyright infringement.
+This project is expressly intended to be used locally by a single user (it is called *Doku*gaku after all).
+While the backend has been designed with multiple users in mind, I would strongly advise against it due to the risk of copyright infringement.

 # How to install

-Create a `.env` file in the `dokugaku` root directory in line with the following example:
+1. Make sure you have [Docker](https://docs.docker.com/engine/install/) installed.

+2. Click on the green 'Code' button in the top right and download the ZIP file.

+3. Use your text editor of choice to create a file named `.env` inside of the `dokugaku` folder you just unzipped.
+It should contain the following information (except you replace `password` with your own unique passwords of course!):

 ```
 DB_PG_PASSWORD=password